MurikiGY/Dotfiles/README.md

 # Issues:
-1 - Can't update after a long time without updating\
+1 - Can't update arch after a long time without updating\
 solution: Update the keyring and then update the system: `sudo pacman -Sy archlinux-keyring` and then `sudo pacman -Su`

+2 -  Packages not seen by pacman\
-2 - if you run `sudo pip install ...` there will be packages that are not seen by pacman and then get update errors\
+If you run `sudo pip install ...` there will be packages that are not seen by pacman and then get update errors\
 solution: `sudo pacman -Syu --overwrite "*"`

 3 - Change a string in multiple files inside a directory\